-Learn the safe use of hand and power tools to create projects with wood and other materials.
+Put theory to work and elevate your STEM education in this hands-on class.
+Learn the safe use of hand and power tools to create projects with wood and other materials in our state-of-the-art wood shop / Makerspace.
 Study topics include measurement, project planning and budgeting, prototyping, and basic Computer Aided Design and Manufacturing (CAD/CAM).
+You will have at least two take-home projects at the completion of this course.